 “A conversation of sorts between disparities and symmetries…”

 “A form of musical cubism, perhaps…”

-The ten fantasies for organ were composed between 2005 to 2020 and form a significant part of my catalog.
+The ten fantasies for organ, composed between 2005 to 2020, form a significant part of my catalog.
 These are abstract works about architectural design, symmetry, and contradiction.

-These three movement works could be called organ sonatas, but they not so rigidly structured.
+Three movement works, but not really organ sonatas as they not so rigidly structured.
 Their assembled collective opens a conversation about their synchronicity, or their contradictions.